dreamcatcher-tech/network/website/docs/Tweets.md

 > Innovation v1.0 - installed 20 March 1602.
 Innovation v2.0 available.
 Do you want to upgrade?
 (Y/n) #Dreamcatcher

 > **Full Object Lifecycle** Persistent updating of contribution provenance in every object state change

+> **Fungible Computing** With non fungible automated attribution to all forms of contribution